-Our practice at FASDenver is to have the opportunity to recite the pledge of allegiance for those students wanting to do so, and to allow any person (student, teacher, or other staff member) the ability to excuse themselves from recitation.
+Our practice at FASDenver is to allow any person (student, teacher, or other staff member) the ability to excuse themselves from recitation.
 No basis for objection needs to be stated.
+Students who choose not to participate should not be disciplined or ostracized in any way.